Supports for Community Living Waiver Branch

 The SCL waiver program was developed for Kentucky citizens as an alternative to institutionalization.
 The focus of SCL is to allow a person to remain in or return to the community.
 Persons with developmental or intellectual disabilities who meet the requirements for residence in an Intermediate Care Facility for persons with Intellectual Disabilities, and who meet other Medicaid requirements, are eligible for this program.

 Supports for Community Living offers the supports and services listed below.
-These are based on the individual's goals, choices and priorities as identified through an individual support plan.
-Click on a service in the list below to view a description of the service, or access the SCL Services page in the Related Links box.
+These are based on the individual's goals, choices and priorities as identified through a person-centered service plan.
+Click on a service in the list below to view a description of the service, or access the SCL Services page in the Related Links box on the right side of this page.